 Students say no to drinks all the time whether it's because they don't drink at all, they aren't drinking that night, or they are pacing themselves and in between drinks when offered one.

 It can feel rude or unfriendly to say no when someone offers a drink.
-You can say no to a drink and this video by Harvard students shows some creative ways to refuse a drink.
+You can say no to a drink and this video of Princeton students shows some creative ways to refuse a drink.

 You can also hold a cup with water or mixer in it and most people will leave you alone.
 But if someone is still bothering you about it, you can say any of the following:

 - "I'd rather dance right now."

 - "I want to take it easy tonight."

 - "I have too much to do tomorrow."

 You can also distract the person by changing the subject, suggesting that you go do something else, or saying you need to go to the bathroom.